-So, with my e-cigs I am getting my addictive nicotine AND saving nearly $100 a month.
-And, in addition, I am NOT inhaling 4,000+ other chemicals, emitting offensive and murderous cigarette smoke, dropping ashes everywhere, stinking up my clothes (and my breath), stinking up my car, littering the ground with dozens of cigarette butts daily, tossing lit cigarette butts out of the car window and creating a fire hazard.
+With my e-cigs, I am getting my addictive nicotine AND saving money.
+And, in addition, I am NOT being subjected to 4,000+ other chemicals, not emitting offensive and murderous cigarette smoke, not dropping ashes everywhere, not stinking up my clothes (and my breath), not stinking up my car, not littering the ground with dozens of cigarette butts daily, not tossing lit cigarette butts out of the car window and not creating a fire hazard.
 AND, more than 6 years after I quit smoking and started vaping, according to my doctor my chest x-ray showed "no abnormalities".

 Am I pleased?
 Hell, yes!

 Thanks to e-cigs, I am no longer a cigarette smoker.
 I'm an e-cig user.
 I'm a vaper!
 No smell.
 No ash.
 No cigarette-caused air pollution.
 No second hand cigarette smoke.
 No litter.